btford/angular-socket-io-seed/README.md

-# Angular Express Seed
+# Angular Socket.io Seed

-Start an awesome app with AngularJS on the front, Express + Node on the back.
-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app for those who want to use Node to serve their app.
+Start an awesome app with AngularJS on the front, Socket.io + Express + Node on the back.
+This project is an application skeleton for writing [AngularJS](http://angularjs.org/) apps that use web sockets to add real-time functionality.
+If you're not planning on using web sockets, you should consider the [Angular Express Seed]() instead.

 The seed contains angular libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
 Just clone the repo (or download the zip/tarball) and you're ready to develop your application.

-The seed app shows how to wire together Angular client-side components with Express on the server.
+The seed app shows how to wire together Angular client-side components with Socket.io and Express on the server.
 It also illustrates writing angular partials/views with the Jade templating library.

 _Note: Although Jade supports interpolation, you should be doing that mostly on the client.
 Mixing server and browser templating will convolute your app.
 Instead, use Jade as a syntactic sugar for HTML, and let AngularJS take care of interpolation on the browser side._

-## How to use angular-express-seed
+## How to use it

-Clone the angular-express-seed repository and start hacking!
+Clone the angular-socket-io-seed repository and start hacking!

 ### Running the app